ConnectEd Counselling and Consultancy logo

 In other words, most commonly the therapeutic strategies I draw from are Cognitive Behavioural Therapy (CBT), Solution Focussed Brief Therapy (SFBT), some elements of Gestalt therapy, and expressive and play therapies.
 I have experience supporting children and young people with difficulties and disabilities such as children with ADHD, specific learning difficulties and disabilities, language difficulties and disorders, anxiety-based disorders (including selective mutism), and Autism.
 I also have an interest in trauma-informed practices.
 Generally, the format and therapy used in each session is guided by the child or young person’s needs and preferences at the time.

-Michelle sees: Children, Adolescents, and Parents.
+Michelle sees: Children, Adolescents, Parents and Adults

 Michelle can help with: